ricardoom/dominotrono/content/custom/cloud-flare.md

       class="details-grid__fiftyWords big-image"
       >}}

-    {{< copy_wrapper
-      class=" details-grid__twentyWords copy-block__left" >}}
-      The publishing workflow was tedious and time-consuming, compelling the author to navigate to two separate parts of the tool's project management interface to publish the work to Pearson's eText management ecosystem and beyond to their public marketplace.
-    {{< /copy_wrapper>}}

 {{< /section_wrapper >}}

 {{< section_wrapper class="details-grid" >}}

     {{< section_header level="4" text="Design Discovery" >}}
       {{< copy_wrapper
+      class=" details-grid__twentyWords copy-block__left" >}}
+      The publishing workflow was tedious and time-consuming, compelling the author to navigate to two separate parts of the tool's project management interface to publish the work to Pearson's eText management ecosystem and beyond to their public marketplace.{{< /copy_wrapper>}}
+      {{< copy_wrapper
         class="details-grid__twoByTwo copy-block__left" >}}
-        My proposed solution was to bring the publishing process into the project management interface activated via a kebab menu interaction alongside other available actions on the file.
+        My recommendation was to bring the publishing workflow into the management overview screen and embed the publishing functions, activating a kebab menu item and visually indicating the state and status of a given document.
         {{< /copy_wrapper>}}

       {{< image_cld
       loading="lazy"